Dwindle2234/Unraid-ZFS-Unlock-Encrypted-Drive-When-Array-Starts/README.md

 On NETGATE we use add-on **FILER** to create a file in a users (SSH\_USER) home folder.
 This user only has access for SSHing (effectively ADMIN rights - no advised to expose this publically)

-The script runs on unraid thanks to plugin USER\_SCRIPTS
+The script runs on unraid thanks to plugin USER\_SCRIPTS.
+Set the script to run when 'array starts up'

-Creating Encrypted DataSets
+Creating New Encrypted DataSets
 ---------------------------

 ```text-x-sh